GMertz/BookieClicker/README.md

 A live version can be found [here](viz.datasci.watzek.cloud/bookieclicker/)

-As this project was made in a very short timeframe, and was mainly an educational project, it most likely will not be updated unless I have some time.
+As this project was made in a very short timeframe, and was mainly an educational project, it is very hacky and most likely will not be updated unless I have some time.

 ### Running it yourself
 Setting it up is really easy!